hackmad/advent-of-code-2021/puzzles/day01.md

 In this example, there are `5` sums that are larger than the previous sum.

-Consider sums of a three-measurement sliding window. __How many sums are larger than the previous sum?__
+Consider sums of a three-measurement sliding window. **How many sums are larger than the previous sum?**

-Your puzzle answer was `1497`.
+Your puzzle answer was `1518`.